Critique of the Gotha Programme: Publication and legacy

 Marx intended the Critique as a set of corrective notes for the Eisenach leaders and did not seek its wider publication.
 The text remained an internal document.
 After the unity congress, the Lassallean and Eisenach factions merged to form the Socialist Workers' Party of Germany (SAPD), which would later become the Social Democratic Party of Germany (SPD).

 Friedrich Engels published the Critique in 1891, eight years after Marx's death.

 Engels, who shared Marx's critique, published the manuscript in 1891 as the SPD was drafting a new programme, hoping it would help steer the party toward a more scientifically grounded platform.
 The party leadership again tried to suppress the document, but Engels threatened them with public exposure, ensuring its publication in the SPD's theoretical journal, Die Neue Zeit.
 Engels's intervention was crucial, as the leadership's efforts at suppression "would probably have succeeded, perhaps permanently, if Engels had not been still alive to break through the conspiracy of silence".

 The publication was a "bombshell", provoking an angry reaction from the SPD's parliamentary group in the Reichstag, who suggested that the party's journal be placed under censorship.
-The Critique became a subject of political debate in the Reichstag itself, where opponents used it to attack the SPD.
-One party leader repudiated the text on the floor of the Reichstag, while the SPD deputy Karl Grillenberger denounced the work, claiming the party had not endorsed its proposals and that there was no question of a "revolutionary dictatorship of the proletariat".
+The Critique became a subject of political debate in the Reichstag itself, where opponents used it to attack the party.
+The SPD deputy Karl Grillenberger repudiated the text, claiming the party had not endorsed its proposals and that there was no question of a "revolutionary dictatorship of the proletariat".
 Liebknecht, in a later speech, employed a tu quoque argument, claiming that the bourgeois parties already exercised a "dictatorship of the bourgeoisie" and that closing off legal avenues for workers would make the "dictatorship of the proletariat" a necessity.